 Parker Jazz Club is an atmospheric basement lounge known for its sultry vibe and rotating lineup of veteran jazz performers.
 Plan a cocktail party with the club’s Roaring ‘20s-influenced cocktails like the Satin Doll (Monkey Shoulder and Drambuie infused with black cherries) and light bites that include the meat-and-cheese platter served with Greek olives.
 Private concerts can be arranged.

-You’ll find live music, ranging from rock to blues, seven nights a week at Cedar Street Courtyard, located in the heart of the Warehouse District.
+You’ll find live music, ranging from rock to blues, seven nights a week at The Courtyard at fourth&co, located in the heart of the Warehouse District.
 Plan a party for up to 600 on the outdoor sunken courtyard that’s illuminated with strung lights.
 The VIP Veranda overlooks the stage, and features a private bar and patio seating.

 There isn’t a bad seat in the house at Parish, a locally beloved space for both up-and-comers and legendary musicians like Pete Townshend and Thom Yorke.
 Plan a private party for up to 450 people at this all-ages venue, which regularly hosts conferences and corporate events.

 Courtesy of Banger's Sausage House & Beer Garden.

 At fun-loving Banger’s Sausage House & Beer Garden, the picnic tables are communal, 100+ craft beers are served and the menu consists of 30 different house-made sausages (ranging from wild game to veggie) cooked on a sizzling grill.
 Live country music and pig roasts are part of the raucous Banger’s experience.
-Book a small dinner party (for groups of 12+), plan a gathering in one of the many private event spaces, or rent the whole place out.
+Book a small dinner party (for groups of 12+), plan a gathering in one of the many private event spaces, or rent out the whole place.
 (700 seated maximum).

 Stubb’s Bar-B-Q is an Austin institution, known for its lip-smacking barbecue and some of the best live music around.
 By day, Stubb’s serves slow-smoked barbecue in an historic 1850s limestone building.
 At night, Stubb’s transitions into a rollicking live music venue featuring blues, country, rock and more in its outdoor amphitheater.
 Private Old West-style spaces, including two bars perfect for cocktail parties, an upstairs patio and the outdoor Waller Creek Amphitheater, make your event a real Texas experience for up to 2,200 guests.